top of page

 • First, I determined it was not associated with underground utilities or storm drainage.

 • When image # 3 was taken (Dec 2010), a mitigation team was there installing pumps to suck out tons of metallic waste that General Motors had dumped into four lagoons near this 88-acre site's eastern boundary, right behind the houses on the far right.
 These lagoons were over one thousand feet southeast of the underground structure.
-Contamination mitigation was the only activity on this site during the 2010-2011 winter.
-The site was closed and guarded all winter long.
+Contamination mitigation was supposedly the only activity on this site during the 2010-2011 winter.
+Image #3 proves otherwise!
+The entire site was fenced in, locked up, and guarded all winter long.

 Could this underground structure have been freshly excavated to remove undisclosed contamination?